vtuonone/touchkit/README.md

 The easiest way of building a cross-platform mobile user interface for a Java application.
 Add support for smartphones and tablets in days instead of months, with the tools you are already using.

-The master branch contains a Framework 8 compatible version which is not maintained by Vaadin Ltd.
+The master branch contains a Framework 8 compatible version which is not maintained by Vaadin Ltd, but just by community members.

+To see how to set up a project using TouchKit and Vaadin 8, refer to this [TouchKit example project](https://github.com/parttio/touchkit-example).

 ## Releases